Positive Reinforcement Rattlesnake Avoidance

 Build trust and a deeper bond with your dog by teaching them snake avoidance training and what to do when they encounter a rattlesnake.
 No more shocking them to create fear.
 And the best part is, you and your dog will have fun learning!

-$150 dollars for a 6-week course (Each additional dog for the same owner is $10*.
+$185 dollars for a 6-week course (Each additional dog for the same owner is $10*.
 If you have more than 2 dogs, please email us before registering).
 Each class will range from 45 minutes to 90 minutes, depending on the number of dog/human teams in class.
 We will meet once a week and you will have plenty of support available along the way.
 There is a minimum of 2 registrants required for the class to run.
 If we don’t meet the minimum, you may join us in another group class at a later date, or sign up for private lessons (at an additional cost).

 Join us as we create a community of dogs and dog lovers who use positive reinforcement for snake avoidance training!